 Whether you’re redoing your living room or you’re renovating your bathroom, getting the paint just right will probably be one of your biggest priorities.
 Any experienced painter can tell you that there are a lot of things to consider when tackling a new paint job.
-One of the biggest concerns is how many coats of paint it will take to achieve the desired finish.
+For example, one of the biggest concerns is how many coats of paint it will take to achieve the desired finish.
 As with most things in DIY and home improvement, each job has its own unique set of requirements and achieving a great finish requires a bit of knowledge and some preparation.

 A coat of paint is another term for a layer of paint.
-Typically, a paint job will consist of one or more coats of paint.
+Typically, a paint job will consist of one or more coats.
 The first layer of applied paint is sometimes referred to as the primer coat and often requires a special type of “primer” paint.
-Whereas, the first layer of visible paint is referred to as the first coat and the second layer is referred to as the second coat, and so on if needed.
+Whereas, the first layer of visible paint is referred to as the first coat and the second layer is referred to as the second coat, and so on.
 Sometimes, a final or finishing layer is applied, often referred to as the top coat, clear coat, or finishing coat.
 The number of coats is often determined by the base of the surface, the complexity of the desired outcome, the environment of the space to be painted, and the type of paints to be used.

-How many coats of paint a job will require is typically determined by a few different factors.
+The number of coats of paint a surface will require is typically determined by a few different factors.
 Some paint jobs may only require one coat.
 Most jobs, however, will probably require two or three coats, including the primer (if needed).
 Here are a couple things to consider before you get started: